Phase-space microscopes for quantum gases: Imaging conjugate variables and momentum-weighted densities

 In practice, the spatial resolution of the measurement process will be limited by atomic shot noise.
 For a 2D system with mean density $\bar{\rho}$, measurements of density $\hat{\rho}({\bm r})$ with spatial resolution $w$ have an error $\delta \rho / \bar{\rho} \sim 1/\sqrt{\bar{\rho} w^2}$ {due to the projection noise from the atom number in that area.} Similarly, measurements of the kinetic energy density $\hat{\rho}_{\rm KE}({\bm r})$ for particles with characteristic wavelength $\lambda$ will have an error $\delta \rho_{\rm KE} / \overline{\rho_{\rm KE}} \sim 1/\sqrt{(\bar{\rho}/\lambda^2)(\hbar^2/p_0^2)w^2}$, because the typical density of spin-flips is $(\bar{\rho}/\lambda^2)(\hbar^2/p_0^2)$.
 Thus, to have a signal with minimal noise, one should choose $p_0 \sim \hbar/\lambda$.
 Note that the above protocols (\ref{eq:spin-i},\ref{eq:zeemansqrot}) approximate the densities (\ref{eq:kedensity},\ref{eq:quarticdensity}) accurately for $|{\bm p}|\ll p_0$, with $p_0$ acting as a high-momentum cutoff.

 {The proposed phase-space microscopes could be directly implemented in state-of-the-art quantum gas microscopes.
 They would significantly expand the toolbox of cold-atom experiments: by exposing momentum-space features with spatial resolution, they open up many new ways to probe quantum many-body systems.
+Here we focus on weakly trapped gases where the continuum momentum is the relevant quantity.
+However, the microscope can also be used for lattice-based systems, where it can be helpful to use band-mapping to recover the lattice quasimomentum~\cite{YangWeitenbergCooper_prep}.
+In the following, we present four applications in continuum settings.

-{\it Short-range external potentials.} Imagine that one wishes to characterise a sharp potential step imposed at the edge of a system, leading to a wavefunction $\psi_{\rm edge}(x)$ that vanishes over a small lengthscale $\delta$.
+{\it (1) Short-range external potentials.} Imagine that one wishes to characterise a sharp potential step imposed at the edge of a system, leading to a wavefunction $\psi_{\rm edge}(x)$ that vanishes over a small lengthscale $\delta$.
 Measurement of the particle density $|\psi_{\rm edge}(x)|^2$ with a point-spread function in position of $w$ can resolve down to $\delta\sim w$.
 However, a Husimi-Q phase space microscope with the same positional resolution $\sigma_c = w$, {evaluated at} the edge can detect a high momentum tail out to $\sim \hbar/\delta$ even for $\delta\ll w$ (See Fig.~\ref{fig:edge}).
 While a global measurement of the momentum distribution would also depend on the sharpness of the edge, the phase-space measurement targets the local properties and can lead to a larger signal-to-noise.

-{\it Imaging quantum vortices}.
+{\it (2) Imaging quantum vortices}.
 Averaged-mode phase space microscopes allow access to the velocity field associated with the circulation around a vortex.
-They can be used to image the kinetic energy density, $\langle \hat{\rho}_{\rm KE}({\bm r})\rangle$ which has a peak at the vortex core, or the quartic density $\langle \hat{\rho}_{\rm quartic}({\bm r})\rangle$, which is a ring around the vortex core, Fig.~\ref{fig:vortex}.
+They can be used to image the kinetic energy and magnetization densities (\ref{eq:kedensity},\ref{eq:magdensity}) which have peaks at the vortex core, or the quartic density (\ref{eq:quarticdensity}) , which is a ring around the vortex core, Fig.~\ref{fig:vortex}.
 These features have sizes set by the healing length $\xi$, so sensitivity is maximized for $p_0\sim \hbar/\xi$.
 The measurements could also be performed in 3D, using spin as the auxiliary space. {Then the paths of the vortices will appear as lines of spin-flips along their cores.} This may facilitate measurements of quantum turbulence~\cite{Navon2016}. }